svkucheryavski/pcv/README.md

 # Procrustes cross-validation

 This repository contains implementation of Procrustes cross-validation in R and MATLAB.
-The current version of code is *0.1.1*.
-The code can be also downloaded as archive from [Release](https://github.com/svkucheryavski/pcv/releases) section.
+The current version of the code is *0.1.1*.
+The code can also be downloaded as zip archive from [Release](https://github.com/svkucheryavski/pcv/releases) section.

 ## Short description